PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 09:02:21
+Last updated: 2024-04-06 09:02:54
-Random Quote: I have won every battle, yet somehow I'm losing the war.  -  Robb Stark
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin